AllenInstitute/mouse_connectivity_models/docs/modules/voxel.rst

 New Voxel-scale Connectivity Model [Knox2018]_
 ===============================================

-.. currentmodule:: mcmodels.models.voxel
+.. currentmodule:: mcmodels.models

 The voxel-scale model from [Knox2018]_ is the first full brain voxel-scale of the mouse connectome.
 The model performs :ref:`Nadaraya-Watson regression
-<nadaraya_watson>`_ to infer the connectivity between each of the voxels in
+<nadaraya_watson>` to infer the connectivity between each of the voxels in
 the brain into 12 :term:`major brain divisions` to each of the voxels in the whole brain.
 The source space is split between these major brain divisions as to prevent influence from injections performed into adjacent brain divisions.

+:class:`VoxelModel` implements MORE

 Assumptions